Exegetical Study Notes

-Text format: i] The Greek word or phrase; ii] limited parsing; iii] the English text, NIV and/or NIV11; iv] - a simple English translation; v] Syntax, where necessary; vi] Comment.
+Text format: i] The Greek word or phrase; ii] limited parsing; iii] the English text, NIV and/or NIV11; iv] - a simple English translation; v] Syntax, where necessary; vi] Comment; vii] A published translation.

-Print format: These notes and link-studies are print-friendly in A4 format.
+Print format: These notes and link-studies are print-friendly in A4 format, 9pt.
 Adjustments may be necessary for screen viewing.

 Inclusive language: Numerous older translations and paraphrases are used throughout the studies to enhance the meaning of the text.
 Latitude is given to sexist language, although I do, at times, take the liberty to use non-sexist language.

 Translations: the translations provided in bold are from the NIV and/or NIV11.
 The full text is not provided under the requirements of copyright and it is recommended that at least the NIV11 be at hand when consulting these notes.

 Index of studies